What to Know Before Getting First Tattoo

 Don’t get panic when the needle touches your skin, keep yourself relaxed.
 Your tattoo artist knows what he’s doing, so trust your tattoo artist.
 If you have selected a renowned tattoo artist of your town, then he will work like a pro.
 All he wants is a happy customer in the end.

 The first few seconds it tickles, you feel uncomfortable.
-As the tattoo artist started his work, I stopped looking at what he was doing.
-It’s going to hurt in the making depending on the artwork.
+As the tattoo artist started his work, it pained.
+I stopped looking at what he was doing.
+Yes, it’s going to hurt in the making depending on the artwork.
 My piece had a lot of shading and bold design, it pained, yes! but, I sat fixed through the entire session.
 But once the tattoo was done, it was all worth the pain.
 You will feel glad and wonderful.
 You will keep thanking your tattooist for his efforts and for an awesome piece inked on your body, to show off from now on.

 Post Tattoo Care